Introduction to the Retail Reset

 -

 Walgreens and CVS: Both pharmacy giants are reducing their footprints, with Walgreens set to close 1,200 stores over three years and CVS continuing its store reduction strategy initiated in 2021.
+These announced closures are part of efforts to produce sales growth and adapt to evolving customer needs.

 -